Cybersecurity vs. AI Careers: A Comparative Analysis

 - Data scientists dive deep into data analytics to extract insights from patterns.

-- Machine learning developers build algorithms that analyze big data to find patterns.
+- Machine learning developers build AI algorithms that analyze big data to find patterns.

 - Software engineers create applications for end users.